Cumulocity-IoT/apama-eplapps-tools/doc/performance-testing.rst

 + Generating the performance reports.
 + Writing a test for a multi-tenant microservice.

 This document demonstrates the common process involved in writing a performance test for your existing EPL apps and smart rules.
 The performance tests described in the document use the EPL apps SDK based on the PySys test framework.
-See the `PySys documentation <https://pysys-test.github.io/pysys-test/>`_  for details on the installation, and how the framework can be used and the facilities it contains.
-Set up the EPL apps SDK by following the steps mentioned in :ref:`Setup for testing in the Cumulocity IoT cloud <setup-for-test-in-cloud>`.
+See the `PySys documentation <https://pysys-test.github.io/pysys-test>`_  for details on the installation, and how the framework can be used and the facilities it contains.
+Set up the EPL apps SDK by following the steps mentioned in `Testing in the Cumulocity IoT cloud <using-pysys.rst#testing-in-the-cumulocity-iot-cloud>`_.

 Writing a performance test
 ===========================